Community Caretakers or Overzealous Officers?

 - Any actions beyond those needed to protect and help the citizen are not allowed; a citizen’s rights are protected by the Fourth Amendment as well as sections of their state Constitution.

 Law enforcement agents are charged with a difficult job—protecting citizens while appreciating civil freedoms—and sometimes overzealous officers inadvertently trample on individual rights.
-If you feel that you have been victimized, call Coffey and Coffey today at (800) 706-7888 to see if their dedicated Orange County DUI lawyers can help you.
+If you feel that you have been victimized, call the Law Office of Mike Coffey Attorney at Lawand the Law Office of Mike Coffey Attorney at Lawtoday at (800) 706-7888 to see if their dedicated Orange County DUI lawyers can help you.